Does massage therapy decrease inflammation and stimulate mitochondrial growth? An intriguing study oversold

 Buck Institute faculty Simon Melov, PhD, was responsible for the genetic analysis of the tissue samples.
 “Our research showed that massage dampened the expression of inflammatory cytokines in the muscle cells and promoted biogenesis of mitochondria, which are the energy-producing units in the cells,” said Melov.
 He added that the pain reduction associated with massage may involve the same mechanism as those targeted by conventional anti-inflammatory drugs.
 “There’s general agreement that massage feels good, now we have a scientific basis for the experience,” said Melov.

 Uh, not quite.
 This paper doesn’t show that massage promotes biogenesis of mitochondria, only that massage might—I repeat, might—increase the level of one molecule that promotes the development of mitochondria by 20% at most.
-In fact, our very own Paul Ingraham put it very well when he wrote:
+Paul Ingraham put it very well in his own article about this research:

 What the authors actually reported is: “potentiated mitochondrial biogenesis signaling” and “promotes mitchondrial biogenesis.”
 In other words, they didn’t find more mitochondria … they found a mitochondrial growth signal.
 It’s the difference between finding bigger plants or just some bags of fertilizer.